goosechooser/cps2-gfx-editor/README.md

+# DONT ASK ME FOR ROMS DONT ASK ME FOR ROMS
+# DONT ASK ME FOR ROMS DONT ASK ME FOR ROMS

 # What it is
 * a way to extract graphical assets from cps2 roms
 * a way to modify current graphical assests